wangenau/eminus/docs/installation.rst

 ************

 | The code is written for Python 3.6+.
-| The following packages are needed for a working installation
+| The following packages are needed for a minimum working installation

 * `numpy <https://numpy.org/>`_
 * `scipy <https://scipy.org/>`_